Is the All Consuming Fire Good?

 …for I have five brothers—so that he may warn them, lest they also come into this place of Torment, ( Basanos=Testing), Luke 16:28…

-He said to him, ‘If they do not hear Moses and the Prophets, neither will they be convinced if someone should rise from the dead.”
+‘If they do not hear Moses and the Prophets, neither will they be convinced if someone should rise from the dead.”
 Luke 16:31

 The crucible is for silver, and the furnace is for gold, and

-the LORD YHVH tests hearts.
+the LORD YHVH Tests (בָּחן Bachan #974) the heart.
 Proverbs 17:3

-Is Gehenna Hell?
+Is Gehenna Hell-fire?

-Gehenna is the Greek transliteration of the Hebrew Ge Hinnom or Valley of Hinnom.
+Gehenna is the Greek transliteration of the Hebrew Ge Hinnom meaning Valley of Hinnom.
 Hinnom means Wailing or Lamenting.
 Synonymous with the Valley of Topheth, Gehenna is known as the Valley of Slaughter, Jeremiah 19:6.

-YHVH (He Is, Was and Always Will Be) called this a Detestable place.
-Temple prostitution was also commonly practiced to appease the angry gods: 2 Chronicles 28:3; 33:6; Jeremiah 19:4, Leviticus 18:20-22; Leviticus 20:1-32 ; 2 Kings 23:9-11; Isaiah 30:33; Jeremiah 32:34-36; Isaiah 66:23-2; Joshua 15:8, Matthew 5:22 & 29,30; 10;28; 18:9; 23:15 & 33; Mark 9:42-44 Luke 12:5; and James 3:6 all refer to the valley of Gehenna.
+YHVH (He Is, He Was, He Shall Be) called this a Detestable place.
+Temple prostitution was also a common practice to appease the angry gods.
+All these references refer to the valley of Gehenna: 2 Chronicles 28:3; 33:6; Jeremiah 19:4, Leviticus 18:20-22; Leviticus 20:1-32 ; 2 Kings 23:9-11; Isaiah 30:33; Jeremiah 32:34-36; Isaiah 66:23-2; Joshua 15:8, Matthew 5:22 & 29,30; 10;28; 18:9; 23:15 & 33; Mark 9:42-44 Luke 12:5; and James 3:6.

 Gehenna Later Became the City Garbage Dump